Best raw cat food 2024 for healthy, happy felines

 “When choosing a diet,” explains Dr. Georgina Ushi, DVM, “pet parents should consider the risks and potential benefits of a raw food diet for their cats.
 There are concerns for bacterial contamination and nutritional imbalances in raw food diets.”

-When asked when and how to change cat food, Dr. Joanna Woodnutt echoed these concerns: “Raw diets for cats are not generally recommended by most vets.
+When asked about changing cat food, Dr. Joanna Woodnutt echoed these concerns: “Raw diets for cats are not generally recommended by most vets.
 This is because there’s no scientific evidence of benefits, and there’s lots of evidence of risk both to your cat and to people that come into contact with them.”

 Ultimately, changing your cat to a raw diet is something to discuss with your vet and requires careful consideration.
 If you’re convinced it’s the right move for your pet, we recommend checking out the five best raw cat foods below.
 You’ll also find some helpful tips on handling raw foods to minimize risks to your own health, plus insights from Dr. Woodnutt about the potential drawbacks of raw food diets.